shoebjoarder/Marvellous/README.md

-# Server side
+# Server side deployment to Heroku

-Install the following dependencies

-    pip install -r requirements.txt

-Create a **.env** file here and write the following, when testing locally.

-    MONGO_URI='mongodb://localhost:27017/nxgen'

-Open your Mongo Compass and create a database named "nxgen" and a collection "courses".
-Then import the data from **data/course.json**.

-Run the server

-    flask run
+This is the deployment branch to Heroku for the project.

-# Server side folder structure
+# Folder structure

-The Server side of the project has the following folder structure:
+The server side deployment to Heroku of the project has the following folder structure:

 server:
-+ application (folder)
++ app (folder)
     + __init__.py
-    + extensions.py
     + main.py
-    + settings.py
-+ data (folder)
-    + courses.json
-    + users.json
++ .gitignore
-+ .flaskenv
++ Procfile
 + README.md
 + requirements.txt
-+ .gitignore
++ wsgi.py